 You may not consider changing your car’s brake pads until they start making noise or your mechanic says they’re getting thin.
 So, how long do they usually last?
 And when should you think about replacing them?
 Also, if you plan on performing a brake pad change yourself, is there anything you should know?
+Here’s a few thoughts on brake pad life span.

 Inspecting for Longevity

 Regular inspection is the true key to determining when you should start thinking about changing brake pads.
 Most pads start their life with about 12 mm of friction material, and most mechanics suggest replacing them when they get to 3 or 4 mm.
 You should replace your car’s brake pads before the backing plate begins gouging out the brake rotors — a complication that can make the job even more expensive.
+Brake pad backing plates are made of steel and so are brake rotors.
+If they contact each other it is almost certain that the rotor itself will be ruined and require replacement.

 Checking your own brake pads takes just a few minutes and doesn’t require much more than a flashlight and inspection mirror.
 You may have to lie on your back to get a good look at the inboard brake pad on some models, though.
 Aside from a visual inspection, any unusual noises that you might hear, such as squealing, squeaking or rubbing, may indicate wear or malfunction.
 If brake pads are worn unevenly, this should also alert you to a brake system problem.
 Vehicle pulling or brake vibration typically isn’t related to a brake pad problem, but should definitely alert you to check your brake system.